Michael Caine: Political views

-Caine has often been outspoken about his political views, referring to himself as a "left-wing Tory" influenced by both his working-class background and Korean War service.
-He left the United Kingdom for the United States in the late-1970s, citing the income tax levied on top earners by the Labour government of James Callaghan, which then stood at 83%.
+Caine has often been outspoken about his political views, referring to himself as a "left-wing Tory" influenced by both his working class background and Korean War service.
+He left the United Kingdom for the United States in the late 1970s, citing the income tax levied on top earners by the Labour government of James Callaghan, which then stood at 83%.
 He lived in Beverly Hills during that time, but returned to the UK eight years later when taxes had been lowered by the Conservative government of Margaret Thatcher:

 Following the launch of his film Harry Brown in 2009, Caine called for the reintroduction of national service in the UK to give young people "a sense of belonging, rather than a sense of violence".

 In 2009, Caine publicly criticised the Labour government of Gordon Brown for its new 50% income tax rate on top earners and threatened to return to the United States if his taxes were increased further.
 During the run up to the 2010 general election, Caine publicly endorsed the Conservative Party and appeared with then-party leader David Cameron for the launch of a civilian non-compulsory "National Service" for sixteen-year-olds, although Caine stated he had previously supported New Labour under the leadership of Tony Blair in 1997.
-In July 2014, Caine was reported to have been a celebrity investor in a tax avoidance scheme called Liberty.
-In November 2014, Caine described the proposed mansion tax by then Labour leader Ed Miliband as "preposterous and silly".

 Caine voted in favour of Brexit in the 2016 European Referendum, stating he would rather be a "poor master than a rich servant".
 He said he was a reluctant Leaver; "I don't know what to vote for.
 Both are scary.
 To me, you've now got in Europe a sort of government-by-proxy of everybody, who has now got carried away.
 Unless there is some extremely significant changes, we should get out."

+In November 2024, following the election of Labour Party leader Sir Keir Starmer as prime minister in the July of that year, Caine supported the petition on the UK Parliament petitions website that demanded a new general election in the UK by sharing it on his X account.

-In a 2010 Classic FM interview, Caine said that he had persuaded a doctor to deliberately give his father a fatal overdose when he was dying from liver cancer in 1955 and endorsed voluntary euthanasia.
+In a 2010 Classic FM interview, Caine said that he had requested a doctor to deliberately give his father a fatal overdose when he was dying from liver cancer in 1955 and endorsed voluntary euthanasia.